 From frothy lattes to your standard cup of coffee, the Ninja Specialty Coffee Maker can whip up a wide array of delicious drinks.
-The item has received glowing reviews online, with customers offering especially high praise for its ease of use, value for money, and, of course, the rich taste you’ll find in every sip.
+The item has received glowing reviews online, with customers offering high praise for its ease of use, value for money, and, of course, the rich taste found in every sip.

-After packing the filter with freshly ground coffee beans (see our favorite coffee beans here), you can choose from six different brew sizes, ranging from a single cup to a full carafe.
+After packing the filter with freshly ground coffee beans, you can choose from six different brew sizes, ranging from a single cup to a full carafe.
 There’s even a setting for iced coffee drinks—a feature that sets the Ninja Specialty Coffee Maker apart from many other machines.
 Keep in mind, however, that the item produces a rich coffee concentrate to make specialty drinks, such as lattes, cappuccinos, and macchiatos, rather than using true espresso.

 Runner-Up, Best Overall: Nespresso Lattissima Pro

 This automatic coffee-and-espresso maker can brew all of your favorite drinks with the touch of a button.
 Simply pop in a Nespresso capsule and choose between one of seven pre-programmed options: espresso, cappuccino, latte macchiato, ristretto, lungo, hot water, and warm milk froth.
 If any of these drinks are unfamiliar, check out our guide to espresso terms.

 Our product tester reviewed the Lattissima Pro and wrote that it is "ridiculously easy to use" and called it "about as hands-off and automated as you can get."
 The machine uses a 19-bar pressure pump system to pack maximum flavor into every espresso shot, and its integrated milk frother provides a café-worthy texture to lattes and cappuccinos.
 Post-coffee cleanup is also easy, thanks to a sliding drip tray and an auto-clean function for the milk container.

-Best for Beginners: De'Longhi BCO430BM Combination Pump Espresso and Drip Coffee Machine
+Best for Beginners: De'Longhi BCO430BM Combination Espresso and Coffee Machine